jelocodes/jelocodes.github.io/_posts/2018-02-22-ruby_refresher_yield_to_the_block_or_proc_or_lambda.markdown

 ```
 lambda do |string|
     if string == "try"
 		return "There's no such thing"
     else
 		return "Do or do not."
     end
 end
 ```

-Looks familiar?
+Look familiar?
 That's because a lambda, when broken down, is just a proc.
 In fact, it is literally just another instance of the Proc class.
 We can put a lambda, that is, a nameless method that encapsulates a block of code, in a variable like so:

 ```
 increment = lambda { |num| puts num + 1}